 As an early pioneer of fake news, language instructor Michel Thomas grabbed considerable media attention in the 1970s and '80s with a series of incredible stories about his alleged wartime exploits.
 His list of feats included helping to liberate Dachau, escaping three concentration camps (one of which he voluntarily returned to before escaping again), talking his way out of being executed by Gestapo chieftain Klaus Barbie and rescuing 40 tons of crucial Nazi files from destruction.

 Um, not quite.
 Although some of his claims checked out, others were exaggerated or completely made up.
-Here's a look at several of his tales.
+In 2001, when the Los Angeles Times debunked several of his tales, Thomas began rewriting key details in his stories to line up with records the newspaper found.
+Here's a look at several of his biggest whoppers.

 Escaping Klaus Barbie?
 One of the first experts to question Michel Thomas' truthfulness was Allan Ryan, chief Nazi investigator for the U.S. Department of Justice.
 In 1983, after Thomas announced a wild tale about being interrogated and tortured for several hours by Gestapo chieftain Barbie in 1943, Ryan called a press conference to denounce

 the story, which Thomas had never mentioned to the media before Barbie was captured.
 "I find it pretty hard

 to put any credibility in what Thomas says," Ryan told reporters.
 Few paid much heed, but

 four years later, after Thomas testified at Barbie's

 trial in France and was skewered by the press, prosecutor Pierre Truche told jurors: "With the